confirmordeny/first-sector-data-sets/CODE_OF_CONDUCT.md

 ## Attribution

-The structure and parts of this code of conduct were adapted from the [Contributor Covenant][homepage], version 2.0, available at https://www.contributor-covenant.org/version/2/0/code_of_conduct.html.
+The structure and parts of this code of conduct were adapted from the Contributor Covenant, version 2.0, available at https://www.contributor-covenant.org/version/2/0/code_of_conduct.html.